toddfoster/toddfoster.github.com/books.md

 * Ellie Roscher, _How Coffee Saved My Life: And Other Stories of Stumbling to Grace_ (Abingdon: 2009)
 * Thomas Merton, _Contemplative Prayer_ (Image Books: 1971)
 * Evelyn Underhill, _Practical Mysticism_ (Dutton: 1960)
+* Martin Laird, _Into the Silent Land: A Guide to the Christian Practice of Contemplation_ (Oxford University Press: 2006)

 ## December 2021
 * Martin Laird, _Into the Silent Land: A Guide to the Christian Practice of Contemplation_ (Oxford University Press: 2006)